 Swim jackets that contain floats are helpful in giving children confidence in water whilst learning to swim.
 If they are to be used then suitability and size are important considerations.
-All buoyancy aids should be compliant with British Standard BS END 13138:2014 ‘Buoyant aids for swimming instruction.
-Safety requirements and test methods for buoyant aids to be worn’ (BS EN 13138-1:2014).
+All buoyancy aids should be compliant with British Standard BS END 13138-1:2014 ‘Buoyant aids for swimming instruction.
+Safety requirements and test methods for buoyant aids to be worn’.

 Whilst there are professional qualifications for life-guard skills, such as National Pool Lifeguard Qualification (NIL), such dedicated National rescue awards would be too onerous for teachers and coaches providing ad hoc or weekly structured sessions.
-Qualifications such as (NASTIC Light) are designed for teachers working on the poolside or in the water during programmed activities.
+Qualifications such as NRASTC are designed for teachers working by the poolside or in the water during programmed activities.
 They may be regarded as an appropriate qualification when lifeguard or first aid back up is available to respond quickly in the event of an emergency.

 Where lifeguards are provided they must be properly qualified, with a qualification from a recognised training organisation.
 Pool operators must also ensure that their staff are trained in pool rescue, first aid and cardiopulmonary resuscitation (CPR) techniques.